 Speaking as a defense lawyer of twenty five years, it is important not to lose hope.
 As a case is investigated and we embark on what is called the “discovery” process, the most challenging cases can often be won.
 Through this investigative process called discovery, the skilled lawyer has the ability to utilize drunk driving laws in Indiana to uncover evidence that will many times allow a prosecution to go from a potential nightmare to a mere nuisance.
 At the conclusion of the discovery investigative process, your attorney’s efforts at investigating the case can often point out potential weaknesses to a prosecuting attorney; weaknesses that can provide an experienced trial attorney needed leverage in extracting the most favorable terms possible on your behalf.
 In the best of cases it is entirely possible for initial charges to be dismissed or reduced without trial.
 No two prosecutions are the same.
 Although each case may be different, our goal is always to do everything legally possible to utilize all available drunk driving laws to secure the best possible outcome for one who has entrusted us to their dui defense.

-Whether you require a dui attorney in Indianapolis, Greenwood or owi lawyer in any one of Indiana’s 92 counties, I have been there and know how to protect you or someone you care for.
+Whether you require a drunk driving attorney in Indianapolis or any one of Indiana’s 92 counties, I have been there and know how to protect you or someone you care for.